feedcellar/feedcellar/README.md

 Searchable storage for RSS feed reader.

-Powered by rroonga with groonga!
+Powered by rroonga with groonga.

 ## Installation